fra82/comorbidity4j/rtdoc/InteractiveInputDataUploadAndValidation.md

 ![Comorbidity4j](/img/logo.png)
 <h1>Interactive upload and validation of input data</h1>

-Once connected by means of a Web browser to Comorbidity4j (to a locally running server to to <a href="http://comorbidity.eu/comorbidity4web/" target="_blank">http://comorbidity.eu/comorbidity4web/</a>), Comorbidity4j web application drives the user troughout the interactive upload and validation of input data (see [Patient input file format](InputFileFormat.md) for an overview of the input data format).
+Once connected by means of a Web browser to Comorbidity4j (to a locally running server to to <a href="http://comorbidity.eu/comorbidity4web/" target="_blank">http://comorbidity.eu/comorbidity4web/</a>), **Comorbidity4j web application drives the user throughout the interactive upload and validation of input data** (see [Patient input file format](InputFileFormat.md) for an overview of the input data format).

 The process of input data upload and validation is articulated in four sequential steps, useful to upload respectively the **Patient data file**, the **Visits data file**, the **Diagnosis data file** and, optionally, the **Diagnosis description file**.
 Below you can find a detailed description of these steps.